lifeAsALemniscate/IGNCodeFoo7App/README.md

 as bad style or in-efficient, my goal in working with IGN is to really develop myself into a good programmer by picking

 up good habits from some of the best in the industry.
+I worked really hard on the app, I even made my own thumbnail play

+buttons in photoshop!